Mainstreaming Equality into

 evidence to this inquiry.

-within its rule book the principle of self organisation.
-Self
+has enshrined within its rule book the principle of self organisation.

-Organisation is a key element of UNISON's strategy for achieving
+Self Organisation is a key element of UNISON's strategy for

-equality.
-It plays a vital role in enabling members who face discrimination
+achieving equality.
+It plays a vital role in enabling members

-to participate in the union.
-Successful implementation of the
+who face discrimination to participate in the union.
+Successful

-to equalities ensures that equality issues are not marginalised.
+approach to equalities ensures that equality issues are not

-It does not, however, mean the phasing out of specialist knowledge.
+marginalised.
+It does not, however, mean the phasing out of

 Part of the problem associated with mainstreaming